 The signs and symptoms of SCD will vary from person to person because vessel blockage and insufficient oxygen transfer occurs throughout the body.
 Common symptoms of SCD include anemia, organ damage, ulcers, and pain crises.
 People with SCD are also at increased risk of life-threatening events such as acute chest syndrome.1

-ENDARI [L-glutamine oral powder] is indicated to reduce the acute complications of sickle cell disease in adults and children 5 years and older.
+ENDARI is indicated to reduce the acute complications of sickle cell disease in adults and children 5 years of age and older.

 IMPORTANT SAFETY INFORMATION

-Side effects that led to a stop in treatment during the clinical studies were 1 case each of overactive spleen (an organ that helps filter your blood), pain in the stomach area, indigestion, burning sensation and hot flash.
+Side effects that lead to a stop in treatment during the clinical study were, one case each of overactive spleen (an organ that helps filter your blood), pain in the stomach area, indigestion, burning sensation, and hot flash.

-It is not known whether ENDARI is safe and effective in children younger than 5 years old with sickle cell disease.
+It is not known whether ENDARI is safe and effective in children with sickle cell disease younger than 5 years old.